zodb/relstorage/docs/configure-database.rst

    Granting ``SELECT`` access to the ``performance_schema`` to this user is highly recommended.
-This will allow RelStorage to present helpful information when it detects a lock failure.
+This will allow RelStorage to present helpful information when it detects a lock failure in MySQL 8.
+In earlier versions, access to ``sys.innodb_lock_waits`` is suggested.

 Oracle
 ======